Do you want to save time and money cooking at home but don’t know where to start?

 Start a price notebook to compare the prices of your family’s favorite foods at different local stores.
 Then, use the store’s website to look up prices.

+Now take a look inside your pantry.
 Can you plan meals from the sale items and food you already have?

 Tip 4: Take Inventory of Your Pantry

 Before you stock your pantry with sale items, take an inventory of what you already have in the house.